Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 - Completed the Kuadrant Install Guide for at least two clusters [Install Guide](../install/install-openshift.md)
 - kubectl command line tool
-- (optional) have user workload monitoring configured to remote write to a central storage system such as Thanos https://docs.openshift.com/dedicated/observability/monitoring/configuring-the-monitoring-stack.html#configuring_remote_write_storage_configuring-the-monitoring-stack
+- (optional) have user workload monitoring configured to remote write to a central storage system such as Thanos (also covered in the installation guide).

 ## Overview